 Any social change organisation can drop by and talk to a data expert for an hour during our monthly office hours sessions, whether their issue is operational or strategic, well-formed or speculative.
 We have provided advice and light touch support to more than 80 social change organisations through this scheme.
 Office hours is open to any non-profit organisation - charities, social enterprises, public sector bodies - based in the UK.
-Book your spot here.
-Here are some of the previous questions we've been asked at Office Hours:

 How can my organisation become more data-driven?

 How can we use data in a way that respects our organisational values?

 What data should we collect in order to make data-driven decisions in our organisation?